 - (iv) Deadlines Filing documents electronically does not in any way alter any filing deadlines.
-An electronically filed document is deemed filed upon completion of the transmission and issuance by the €court's system of an NEF.
-In situations where attachments to an electronically filed document are submitted in paper form, the electronic document is deemed filed upon issuance of the NEF, provided that the paper exhibits are filed and served within 72 hours thereof.
-All electronic transmissions of documents must be completed (i.e., received completely by the €clerk's ⊕office) prior to midnight, Eastern Time, in order to be considered timely filed that day.
-Where a specific time of day deadline is set by €court order or stipulation, the electronic filing must be completed by that time. - (v) Technical failures The Celerk shall deem the Ceourt's Wwebsite to be subject to a technical failure on a given day if the site is unable to accept filings continuously or intermittently over the course of any period of time greater than one hour after 12:00 noon (Eastern Time) that day, in which case, filings due that day which were not filed due solely to such technical failures shall become due the next business day.
+An electronically filed document is deemed filed upon completion of the transmission and issuance by the Ccourt's system of an NEF.
+In situations where attachments to an electronically filed document are submitted in paper form, the electronic document is deemed filed upon issuance of the NEF, provided that the paper exhibits are filed and served within seventy-two (72) hours thereof.
+All electronic transmissions of documents must be completed (i.e., received completely by the Cclerk's Office) prior to midnight, Eastern Time, in order to be considered timely filed that day.
+Where a specific time of day deadline is set by Ccourt order or stipulation, the electronic filing must be completed by that time. - (v) Technical failures The Celerk shall deem the Cecourt's Wwebsite to be subject to a technical failure on a given day if the site is unable to accept filings continuously or intermittently over the course of any period of time greater than one hour after 12:00 noon (Eastern Time) that day, in which case, filings due that day which were not filed due solely to such technical failures shall become due the next business day.
 Such delayed filings must be accompanied by a declaration or affidavit attesting to the filer's failed attempts to file electronically at least two times after 12:00 noon separated by at least one hour on each day of delay because of such technical failure.
-The initial point of contact for any practitioner experiencing difficulty filing a document electronically shall be the ECF Help Desk, available via phone at

-(616) 456-2206 or (800) 290-2742, or via e-mail at ecfhelp@miwd.uscourts.gov.
+The initial point of contact for any practitioner experiencing difficulty filing a document electronically shall be the ECF Help Desk, available via phone at (616) 456-2206 or (800) 290-2742, or via e-mail at ecfhelp@miwd.uscourts.gov.

-- (vi) Official record; discarding of traditionally paper filed documents For purposes of Rule 55 of the Federal Rules of Criminal Procedure, the official record of all proceedings filed on and after November 3, 2003, is the electronic file maintained on the Ccourt's ECF system.
-The Cclerk's Ooffice will discard all traditionally paper filed documents after they have become part of the electronic record, unless the document produces a low-quality electronic file. - (vii) Exhibits and attachments - - (A) Oversized documents: The file size limit is posted by the clerk on the court's website.
+(vi) Official record; discarding of traditionally paper filed documents - For purposes of Rule 55 of the Federal Rules of Criminal Procedure, the official record of all proceedings filed on and after November 3, 2003, is the electronic file maintained on the Ccourt's ECF system.
+The Cclerk's Office will discard all traditionally paper filed documents after they have become part of the electronic record, unless the document produces a low-quality electronic file.

+(vii) Exhibits and attachments =

+- (A) Oversized documents: The file size limit is posted by the clerk on the court's website.
 No PDF document exceeding 10 MB in the file size limit may be filed in the CM/ECF system.
 Filers must divide such documents into component parts, each part not to exceed 10 MB in size the posted limit, for purposes of electronic filing.
 The docket entry must clearly indicate that the document is filed in parts.
-An exhibit may be filed traditionally on paper only if it is exempt from electronic filing under subrule (d)(ii) of this rule. - (B) Requirements: Filers must not attach as an exhibit any pleading or other paper already on file with the Court, but shall merely refer to that document as set forth in LCrR 49.11.
-All exhibits and attachments; whether filed electronically or traditionally, must contain on their face a prominent exhibit number or letter.
+An exhibit may be filed traditionally on paper only if it is exempt from electronic filing under subrule (d)(ii) of this rule. - (B) Requirements: Filers must not attach as an exhibit any pleading or other paper already on file with the Ccourt, but shall merely refer to that document by the ECF No. identified thereon, found in the document header displayed a the top of the electronically filed document.
+All exhibits and attachments, whether filed electronically or traditionally, must contain on their face a prominent exhibit number or letter.
 If one or more attachments or exhibits to an electronically filed document are not being submitted electronically traditionally under this rule, the electronically filed document must contain a notice of that fact in its text.